 Ophthalmologist located in Riverdale, GA

 Macular degeneration is a common eye condition and a leading cause of vision loss among adults age 50 and older.
-The team at Goetzinger Eye Institute can detect the earliest signs of macular degeneration with the MacuLogix® AdaptDx® test at two convenient locations in Riverdale and Stockbridge, Georgia.
+The team at Goetzinger Eye Institute can detect the earliest signs of macular degeneration with the MacuLogix® AdaptDx® test at their convenient location in Riverdale, Georgia.
 To protect your eyes from vision loss related to macular degeneration, call or book an appointment online today.